Code Like Kids

-Code Like Kids consists of the following four modules:
+Each session of Code Like Kids includes the following four modules (click to expand):

 Sphero indi